hasselmonians/BandwidthEstimator/README.md

 [estimate, kmax, loglikelihoods, bandwidths, CI] = best.cvKernel();
 ```

+### Performing a Single Convolution
-* `kconv` performs the kernel convolution.
+`kconv` performs the kernel convolution.
 It is called within `cvKernel`.
 Outside of the algorithm, `kconv` functions, essentially, as a wrapper for `MATLAB`'s `conv` function that post-processes the signal to remove edge effects.
 It can be called as a method of the `BandwidthEstimator` object with either a scalar or vector argument.
 If the argument is an odd scalar integer, the convolution will use a kernel constructed using the function handle stored in the `kernel` field of the object.
 If the argument is a vector, the `kernel` field is ignored and the vector is treated as the kernel vector for the convolution.
 In either case, it relies on the fields of the object for the signal, time step, etc.

 For example, to test a bandwidth of 60 seconds:
 ```matlab